RossiJr/JavaDemos/README.md

    mvn clean install
    mvn spring-boot:run

-> It is noteworthy that you can run all the demos just by using `docker-compose up --build`, instead of configuring them in your own machine.
+> It is noteworthy that you can run most of the demos just by using `docker-compose up --build`, instead of configuring them in your own machine.